Skip to content

 Upon Commissioning

 New officers enter as O-1 and move into information operations training and operational integration roles after commissioning.
-The field rewards officers who can think across disciplines and explain complex influence problems clearly.
+The field rewards officers who can think across psychology, planning, and operations simultaneously, and who can explain complex influence-environment analysis clearly to commanders who may not share that background.
+Officers who arrive as generalists willing to develop deep functional expertise in IO doctrine and planning frameworks tend to advance fastest in this field.

 Work Environment